 No, but I just bought an old fashioned school calendar, and I find that it gives me better control over my tasks.
 When I write them down manually, I remember them better.

-- How do you remember your to-do list during the day?
+- How do you fit writing your to-do list in your busy morning schedule?

-- How do you organize your to-do list?
+- How do you prioritise things on your to do list?